October 15, 2005.

 The last half-mile or so to the Moosilauke summit was wet and windy.
 The short spruce that lined some of the trail provided a substantial amount of protection from the elements.
 Once I stepped out from behind that barrier, I felt the full effects of the weather.
 At that point, however, I felt such a rush of hiker-as-adventurer/conqueror that the rain driving into my cheeks and legs did nothing to slow my pace or dampen my spirit.
 I felt a burst of energy and a new motive for hiking.
 My heart raced and my smile broadened as I swiftly walked past the towering cairns to the bright orange summit sign.
 I threw my hands up over my head, spun around dramatically and absorbed all of the awesome power of nature hurling itself at me.
 Now the moment was not about a solitary reflection on life but about a struggle between (wo)man and nature face-to-face on a barren playing field.
 On a slightly nicer day I could have explored up there forever.
 But I was starting to feel a little chilled, so I snapped a few photos and bounded back down the trail.

 Summiting those bare peaks is invigorating.
 I loved that I had Moosilauke completely to myself.
 The moment was mine.
 I left with the desire to return soon.
-I quickly reflected on the progress of my day thus far: a gentle ascent with many pauses to appreciate my slow but steady progress, an overwhelming emotional experience, followed by a gradual buildup to something I expected to be great, a triumphant climax at the top with whipping wetness and trembling emotion’
+I quickly reflected on the progress of my day thus far: a gentle ascent with many pauses to appreciate my slow but steady progress, an overwhelming emotional experience in the weather , followed by a gradual anticipation of treeline, finishing at the dramatic summit.

 I anticipated a long, thoughtful descent through a mixture of terrain and simple observations about life, friends, and nature.
 Although the way had been wet so far, and I was now completely soaked from the waist down, I had no idea what I would be in for during the second half of my adventure.